microsoft/vscode-wiki/Submitting-Bugs-and-Suggestions.md

 > **Tip:** You can easily add the list of extensions by creating the issue using `Report Issues` from VS Code's Help menu.

 * Reproducible steps (1...
 2...
 3...) and what you expected versus what you actually saw.
 * Images, animations, or a link to a video.
+Note that images and animations illustrate repro-steps but *do not* replace them.
 * A code snippet that demonstrates the issue or a link to a code repository we can easily pull down onto our machine to recreate the issue.

 > **Note:** Because we need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.